-Module Name Applied Artificial Intelligence Teamproject Module Number CMS-AAI-TEA Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students are able to work on a complex research-related project that requires skills from several areas of applied artificial intelligence.
-Students are able to solve a larger, typically interdisciplinary task from the field of applied artificial intelligence in a group of 2 to 4 people.
+Module Name Applied Artificial Intelligence Team Project Module Number CMS-AAI-TEA Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students are able to work on a complex research-related project that requires skills from several areas of applied artificial intelligence.
+As part of a group of 2 to 4 students, they are able to solve a larger, typically interdisciplinary task in the field of applied artificial intelligence.
 Students are proficient in literature research and the use of scientific information sources.
-They have in- depth specialist skills as well as extensive methodological and social skills in relation to project management and teamwork.
-Contents The content of the module is the interdisciplinary processing, application and communication of a topic of the student's choice from the fields of machine learning, machine learning hardware, computer vision, computer vision optics and electronics, image processing in medicine, robotics, robotics in medicine, hardware- software co-design, symbolic, logic-based and explainable artificial intelligence, data science, databases or high-performance computing.
-Teaching and Learning Methods The module includes a research project amounting to 8 lecture hours per week plus independent study.
-Prerequisites for Participation No previous knowledge is required.
-Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a project report of 70 hours and an oral presentation of 30 minutes, Credit Points and Grades This module allows for the earning of 10 credit points.
-The module grade corresponds to the grade of the examination performance.
-The module grade results from the unweighted average of the graded work.
-Frequency of the Module The module is offered every summer semester.
-Workload The workload is a total of 300 hours.
-Duration of the Module The module takes one semester.
+They have in-depth expertise as well as extensive methodological and social skills in relation to project management and teamwork.
+Content The module covers the interdisciplinary processing, application and communication of a topic of the students' choice from the fields of machine learning, machine learning hardware, computer vision, computer vision optics and electronics, medical image processing, robotics, robotics in medicine, hardware-software co-design, symbolic, logic-based and explainable artificial intelligence, data science, databases or high-performance computing.
+Teaching and Learning Methods The module comprises a research project amounting to 8 lecture hours per week plus independent study.
+Prerequisites for Participation No special knowledge or abilities are needed.
+Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a project assignment of 70 hours and a presentation of 30 minutes.
+Credit Points and Grades The module is worth 10 credit points.
+The module grade is calculated from the unweighted average grade of the examined assessments.
+Frequency of the Module The module is offered each year in the summer semester.
+Workload The workload comprises 300 hours in total.
+Duration of the Module The module runs for the duration of one semester.